RobotecAI/ros2-for-unity/README.md

 *  Clone this project.
 *  If you wish to include custom messages in your build, make sure to put them into `ros2_for_unity_custom_messages.repos` file.
 You can change this file in your fork or change `custom_messages.repos` in the ros2cs repository fork, it will work either way as the scripts will pull both sources.
    As an alternative, you can also add your custom messages package directly by copying it to `src/ros2cs/custom_messages` folder after the next step.
 Any message package in the build tree will be subjected to `.cs` file generator during the build.
 *  You need to source your ROS2 installation (e.g. `source /opt/ros/foxy/setup.bash` on Ubuntu or `C:\dev\ros2_foxy\local_setup.ps1` on Windows) before you proceed, for each new open terminal.
-On Ubuntu, you can also include this command in your `~/.bashrc` file.
+On Ubuntu, it is most convenient to include this command in your `~/.profile` file.
 *  Run `pull_repositories.sh`.
 This will pull `ros2cs` as well as your custom messages.
 *  Run `build.sh` (Ubuntu) or `build.ps1` (Windows) script.
    * You can build tests by adding `--with-tests` argument to `build` command.